-- All exams are closed book. - Electronic devices of any kind, including laptops, tablets, cell phones, smart watches, music players, and/or pagers are NOT permitted at exams. - Only non-programmable non-graphic calculators are permitted during the exam. - Cell phones cannot be used as a calculator. - Dictionaries are NOT permitted during an exam. - Students should bring their WesternONE card as identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil and/or pen, an eraser, non-programmable non-graphic calculator (removed from its sleeve) and the individual's student card. - Do not wear baseball caps or any type of hat to exams. - Do not bring headphones or ear plugs to exams.
+- All exams are closed book. - Electronic devices of any kind, including laptops, tablets, cell phones, smart watches, music players, and/or pagers are NOT permitted at exams. - Only non-programmable and non-graphic calculators are permitted during the exam. - Cell phones cannot be used as a calculator. - Dictionaries and/or translation devices are NOT permitted during an exam. - Students should bring their WesternONE card as identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil and/or pen, an eraser, non-programmable non-graphic calculator (removed from its sleeve) and the individual's student card. - Hats of any type should not be worn during exams. - Headphones and ear plugs are not permitted during exams.